hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Key Concepts/Snapshots.md

   * ![](img/Snapshot/reverticon.png) - Revert your workspace with the selected Snapshot version.
 There is another fail-safe - a Snapshot of the previous version is automatically taken (called "AUTOSAVE - Pre Revert").
   * ![](img/Snapshot/previewicon.png) - Preview any of the Snapshots without having to revert to them, editing will be disabled when previewing.

+### Mongo Database Collections for Snapshots

+When you take a Snapshot, the platform records all of your game's configuration into a configuration set:
+  * This *includes* all Metadata Collections and their content.
+  * This *excludes* all Runtime and System Collections and their content.
+These are created new for the Live stage when you *first publish* a game Snapshot and remain untouched when future Snapshots are published.

 ## Copying a Snapshot

 ![](img/Snapshot/15.png)